ChthonVII/gwdirectsongremix/observations.md

 ## Kaineng City
 - Kaineng Center
      - Token stream:
-          - The first token upon entering the zone is a random pick from `urbaada`, `urbaadb`, or `urbaada`.
+          - The first token upon entering the zone is a random pick from `urbaada`, `urbaadb`, or `urbaadc`.
                - This is weird.
 My best guess is it's a bug.
 Maybe a leftover from some kind of intro fanfare that got dropped?
+Copy/paste from LA?
                - The game does not wait for the track to finish before advancing to the next song.
 So you get a couple seconds of the first song, then it cuts off and plays the second.
                - It doesn't do it if the entire playlist is just `*`.
 That's probably what it's going to have to be.
                - Using a two-entry playlist where the first one is a split-second silence sort of works.
 If it plays first, there's nothing to get cut off.
 And its brevity makes it unlikely to be the song you leave during, so it should always be the next song when you come back.
 But... it doubles up the delay between tracks, creating really awkward long silence.